-The SFDA regulations for poultry meat production require that health certificate accompanying shipments of poultry meat must clearly indicate that the birds slaughtered had not been fed with animal protein, animal fats, or any animal byproducts.
-In order for FSIS to issue the required animal protein free certification, U.S. exports of poultry and poultry products to the Kingdom should come from slaughter facilities that participate in the Agricultural Marketing Service's (AMS) Animal Protein Free Verification (APFV) Program for Poultry.
-Information about this program can be found at AMS' Website.
+The SFDA regulations for livestock and poultry meat products require that health certificates accompanying shipments of livestock and poultry meat clearly indicate that the animals slaughtered have not been fed animal protein.
+In order for FSIS to issue the required animal protein free certification, U.S. exporters of beef, poultry and related products to the Kingdom must come from slaughter facilities that participate in the Agricultural Marketing Service's (AMS) Export Verification (EV) Programs; or the USDA Bovine Export Verification (EV) Program for beef or the Animal Protein Free Verification Program for poultry (APFV).